kneeraazon404/DotFiles/postgressetup.md

 </br>
 </br>
 </br>
-## and then do this for autoenabke on reboot
+##  And do this to enable on reboot
 </br>

 sudo systemctl enable postgresql